Y-133/M3_Group55/2_BICom_System/4_TestplandOutput/README.md

 | 03 | Alarm activation and deactivation | Press the button thrice | Display Car Battery Status | Displayed Car Battery Status |
 | 04 | Approach light | Press the button four times | Display Car Door Status | Displayed Car Door Status |

-### Here below are the some of the *unity test/ unity framework* test plans there are so many but I have only mentiones some of the test cases here.

 # 1.2 LOW LEVEL TEST PLAN

 | Test ID | Description | Input | Expected output | Actual Output | Passed Or Not |